 Researchers and engineers

-Frédéric Coppin (researcher in biogeochemistry)
+Frédéric Coppin (researcher)

 Sandrine Le Dizès-Maurel (research engineer)